philonata/playforia-minigolf/README.md

 2. I am not responsible for any bug, problems, security flaws,...
 3. Also, I do not intent to extend the current codebase very much
 4. The Java code you will find in the repository is pretty bad.
 Some parts even look like they where generated, for example by an converter tool
+5. There is actually an aimbot implemented in the client code.
+Look for `allowCheating` in `GameCanvas.java` for trying it out.
+Use it wisely.

 ## Final Words